8 Array Formulas

 XLOOKUP

-looks up the coffee type in the product column and returns a row with the three prices.The outer
+looks up the coffee type in the product column and returns a row of prices.The outer

 XLOOKUP